 5.3 Complaints and Investigations.
 The Division may investigate possible violations of these Rules.
 Complaints within the scope of C.R.S. §§ 8-2-206 or 8-13.5-204 of the ALRRA may be filed in court.
-Complaints of any violations of the ALRRA or of these Rules may be filed with the Division and shall be governed by the Colorado WARNING Rules (7 CCR 1103-11) and any other Division rules that may apply based on the type of complaint or investigation.
+Complaints of any violations of the ALRRA or of these Rules may be filed with the Division and shall be governed by the Colorado WARNING Rules[,][Deleted: ]7 CCR 1103-11[,][Deleted: ] and any other Division rules that may apply based on the type of complaint or investigation.
 The Division will consider any showing by the employer of good-faith effort to comply to the maximum extent possible in exercising discretion as to whether to investigate certain types of claims under these Rules or the ALRRA, and as to appropriate remedies for violations in such investigations.

-Rule 6.
-Effective Date.
-The effective date of these Rules is May 1, 2022.
+[Deleted: ].